Donald Trump Allies Are Worried That He Will Blow The 2020 Election, Report Says

 — Mike Pence (@Mike_Pence) March 18, 2020

 Trump appears to be turning his focus in this direction.
-According to CNBC, the president plans to announce a second COVID-19 task force to focus on reopening the United States economy.
+According to CNBC, the president plans to announce a second COVID-19 task force to focus on reopening the U.S. economy.
 The team will allegedly include Mnuchin, newly appointed White House chief of staff Mark Meadows, and National Economic Council Director Larry Kudlow.

 In response to plans for a second team, McIntosh suggested that such a move could do more harm than good by pitting two groups against each other in the decision making process.
 According to McIntosh, a Mike Pence ally, the most effective way to move forward with the team is to add more members and ensure they are business advisers as opposed to government officials.
 This change, McIntosh says, will give the current group the necessary “perspective” for the pressing issues in the “real world economy.”